drdotnetcore/SNS-Generic-API/README.md

 dotnet add package AWSSDK.Extensions.NETCore.Setup
 ```

-#### 3. Setup AWS Credentials:
+#### 3. Make the AWS Credentials available to the application;

-For development purposes, you can store your AWS IAM credentials in a file named `appsettings.json` (ensure this file is never added to version control for security reasons):
+We are going to place them in a file called `appsettings.json` (make sure you don't have this file available anywhere where the settings can be grabbed from source control make sure it is added to .gitignore so that it is never exposed.):

 ```json
 {